coderespawn/dungeon-architect-user-guide-ue4/source/16_landscape_builder.md

 =================
 **Experimental** - Note: This feature is still experimental and not fully supported

-This builder build the default Grid based builder and carves out out the landscape around the layout.
+This builder extends the default Grid based builder and carves out out the landscape around the layout.

 **Note:** This builder is disabled in the current build as it is still a work in progress